-Highlights: Our 13-day Yosemite Adventure Camp is designed for participants ages 13-18, who are both new and experienced to backpacking.
+Highlights: Our 13-day Yosemite, California Adventure Summer Camp for teens is designed for participants ages 13-18 who are both new and experienced to backpacking.
 Most trips travel a total of 60-75 miles while camping and hiking beside high alpine lakes, rivers, waterfalls, and meadows.
 Most trips have an opportunity to summit a major peak, travel off-trail, and/or enjoy the natural geological formations and backcountry waterfalls.
-Risk-taking, challenges, among fun and support from others leads to a positive adventure for all.
-Our 13-day adventure camp offers a great alternative to those seeking a more grand adventure and a more defined connection to nature.
+Risk-taking and challenges along with fun and support from others leads to a positive adventure for all.
+Our 13-day California adventure camp for teens offers a great alternative for those seeking a more grand adventure and a more defined connection to nature.

 This is a Sample Itinerary only and is subject to change.

 Day 1: Meet your Guides/Counselors between 12-1 pm.
 Get acquainted with the group and with gear.
 Group orientation and relocation to the Yosemite Valley Backpackers Campsite for the evening.
 Yosemite Valley tour including geological and natural highlights.
 Evening activities and campfire to strengthen bonds while goal setting and an introduction to the Yosemite wilderness and history through storytelling.